 Sewing Pattern Envelope: The Back

 There’s a lot of really good stuff on the back of a sewing pattern that can be a great assist in choosing a pattern wisely and then successfully making a garment that fits YOU!

 So, make it your business to spend some time here…

 Here’s the information we’ll find on the back of any sewing pattern:

 - Pattern description ~ Provides information about the silhouette, lining or underlining, closure, and other details that may not be visible in the line drawings.

-- Yardage chart ~ Tells us how many yards or meters of fabric we will need for each view.
+- Yardage chart ~ Tells us how many yards or meters of fabric we will need for each view, based on size.

 - Suggested fabrics ~ Listed are the fabrics that will yield a successful result for this design.
 The listed fabrics will have drape and weight in common.